 - How to Create a User in Docker Container Without Docker File?

-You can check whether the newly created user “simpsons” is added to the sudo group or not.
-To do so type the following command:
+To check whether the newly created user has been added to the sudo group or not, type the groups

 groups simpsons